“You have breast cancer” are words no woman ever wants to hear.

 Thus, it’s important for breast cancer survivors to take healthy, sensible steps to lose weight, particularly if they are past menopause.
 Try to eat a healthy whole-food, plant-based diet that’s high in nutrients and low in calories.
 Also, add some sort of exercise to your routine, even if it’s just a brisk 30-minute walk five times a week.6

 Breast cancer may be one of the most feared diseases among women, but it doesn’t come close to the death toll racked up by the number one killer of women: cardiovascular disease (CVD).
-Breast cancer survivors have to be especially aware of this because the use of certain cancer therapies can send their risk of death due to CVD soaring.6
+Breast cancer survivors have to be especially aware of this because the use of certain cancer therapies can greatly increase their risk of death due to CVD.6

 Many of the chemotherapeutic agents used to treat breast cancer have the potential to cause chronic cardiovascular complications.
 These include congestive heart failure (CHF), high blood pressure, blood clots, reduced blood flow to the heart, arrhythmias, pericarditis, and acute coronary syndrome.
 Radiation therapy also has the potential to injure the heart and coronary arteries, which can raise the risk of heart attack and CHF.6